-- concatenate_texts ¶ (bool) Whether to concatenate all input texts or compute WER iteratively. - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn¶ (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+- concatenate_texts# (Optional[bool]) Whether to concatenate all input texts or compute WER iteratively.
+This argument is deprecated in v0.6 and it will be removed in v0.7. - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. default: True - dist_sync_on_step (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process_group f(Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the allgather

-Returns the word error rate
+Returns (Tensor) Word error rate